atimush/python/flow_replicator/README.md

-### IPv4 UDP Replicator.
+### IPv4 Flow Replicator.
 ### Could be used to replicate sFlow or cFlow to multiple targets on custom ports.
+Each datagram is send to every target.

 #### How to use:
 * Install Python modules using the command: